SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 but can adopt any number of protocols.
 The *superclass* appears first after the *class name* and colon, followed by any *adopted protocols*.
+Generic classes can inherit from other generic and nongeneric classes, but a nongeneric class can inherit only from other nongeneric classes.
+When you write the name of a generic superclass class after the colon, you must include the full name of that generic class, including its generic parameter clause.

 As discussed in :ref:`Declarations_InitializerDeclaration`, classes can have designated and convenience initializers.